chironb/ADFOpus2025/README.md

 - UI refresh brings rich icon support, an updated toolbar, and a redesigned look and feel across the application.
 - New logo design and application icon design!
 I tried to create a modern logo with a vintage 80's flare while at the same time honouring the original logo design language and colors!
 - Removes unsupported legacy DISK2FDI.
 This tech requires a PC motherboard with on-board dual floppy disk drive support which is no longer supported on modern systems.
 This feature is replaced with support for the far more flexible and modern Greaseweazle!
 - Legacy help .HLP system removed.
 A new modern .CHM help system has replaced it with the original context decompiled and recompiled for the modern format.
+- Uses classic Amiga mouse cursor design in the file viewer windows!
 - Downloads as a (hopefully) turnkey Visual Studio 2022 solution for effortless cloning, building, and contribution.

 I consider this to be all the essentials I wanted to cover in updating this app for 2025!
 Woot!
 I hope you find using ADF Opus 2025 to be as enjoyable as I do!
 It's not perfect but it's got you covered.